There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Freezing water bottles

-Bringing lots of water with you on your camping trip?
+Bringing lots of drinking water with you on your camping trip?
 Consider freezing a good portion of it.

-Food safety guidelines when camping
+Frozen food safety guidelines when on a camping trip

 It’s important to remember to wash your hands before and after handling food.
 Bottled water can be used for this, or a nearby stream if the water is safe.